 A lead hook is a strategic yet powerful punch you can add to your stockpile of techniques.
-Why is a hook punch more impactful than a straight punch?
-That's because the swinging motion of a hook punch means the power comes from the weight of your arm.
+Similar to a cross, you leverage the momentum built with a windup or a 'pre-load' before throwing your punch.
+Although, a hook punch is more impactful than a straight punch because the swinging motion of a hook means the power comes from the weight of your arm.
 Unlike a straight punch where you don't use the body's weight as much.
-In this short video, Gabriel breaks down the steps to throw a perfect lead hook and describes the situational benefits of using a hook over a jab.
-Take a look, learn the basics, or build upon your current technique.

 - Knees bent